amaranth-lang/amaranth/docs/lang.rst

 Whenever the signals ``en`` or ``b`` change, the signal ``a`` changes as well.
 If ``en`` is false, the final value of ``a`` is its initial value, ``1``.
 If ``en`` is true, the final value of ``a`` is equal to ``b + 1``.

 A combinatorial signal that is computed directly or indirectly based on its own value is a part of a *combinatorial feedback loop*, sometimes shortened to just *feedback loop*.
-Combinatorial feedback loops can be stable (i.e. implement a constant driver or a transparent latch), or unstable (i.e. implement a ring oscillator).
+Combinatorial feedback loops can be stable (e.g. implement a constant driver or a transparent latch), or unstable (e.g. implement a ring oscillator).
 Amaranth prohibits using assignments to describe any kind of a combinatorial feedback loop, including transparent latches.

 .. warning::